-BT Mobile is a 4G mobile service using coverage from EE.
-Customers living in a BT Broadband household get a £5 monthly discount.
+BT Mobile provides a 4G mobile service using coverage from EE.
+Customers living in a BT Broadband household get a £5/month discount.

-In the UK, BT Mobile offers a 4G mobile service using 99% population coverage from EE.
-Customers living in a BT Broadband household receive a £5/month discount, meaning the entry-level tariff costs just £5/month.
-Customers also receive access to BT Wi-Fi and a monthly spend cap on their plan.
+In the UK, BT Mobile offers a 4G mobile service with 99% population coverage from EE.
+Customers living in a BT Broadband household receive a £5/month discount, making the entry-level tariff just £5/month.
+Customers also receive unlimited BT Wi-Fi and a monthly spend cap on their plan.

-In this article, we review the BT Mobile network.
-We’ll start by looking at their range of 4G price plans, available either on a SIM-only basis or with a new handset included.
+In this article, we’ll review the BT Mobile network.
+We’ll start by looking at BT’s mobile price plans including SIM Only, Family SIM and Pay Monthly with a new handset.
 We’ll then look at the key features of BT Mobile including BT Wi-Fi, monthly spend caps and BT Sport.
-Finally, we’ll compare BT Mobile to rival networks, we’ll look at the coverage you can expect on BT Mobile and how you can keep your existing phone number when moving to the network.
+Finally, we’ll compare BT Mobile to rival networks, we’ll look at the level of coverage you can expect and how to keep your existing phone number.

 - 1 Pricing & Tariffs